ipf/Vertretungsplan/Readme.rst

 ****

 * Awareness of year-changes
-* Configuration how many days of the following week are show
+* Format messages of the day and remove the crappy table-stuff from them